-- Patch management strategies and tools need to be handy and do tasks with ease, and automation needs to be there, which helps in detecting new patch releases.
+- Patch management strategies and tools need to be handy and do tasks with ease, and automation needs to be there, which helps detect new patch releases.

 - Security analysts need to test and monitor security patches.

 What not to do:

 - Do not take much time to secure and updating the system with new patches and definition updates.